 We didn’t always know about Congress Hall’s history.
 Its hard to imagine now; the walls are filled with old photos dating back to the 1840s.
 There are books with pages of comprehensive facts, colorful illustrations, and definitive dates that put The Big House By the Sea on the map as America’s First Seaside Resort.
 As the baton was passed from generation to generation, details of previous owners would fall away as the new guard would take over and begin a new era.

 The hope is that in this digital age, the research that was discovered in the library fifteen years ago may be cataloged and shared across the World Wide Web.
 In 2003, Jack Wright published Tommy’s Folly, the only book exclusively devoted to Congress Hall’s history.
-This year, Jack Wright and Curtis Bashaw worked together on revising the original, publishing a second edition with more information, anecdotes, and stories that have surfaced about this singular place in the last thirteen years.
-Looking towards the future, the Bicentennial Celebrations this summer will work towards preserving the past for the benefit of those who will be living fifty years from now.
-On September 3rd, A Bicentennial Time Capsule will be buried at the base of the flag pole on Congress Hall’s Lawn.
-This year, Congress Hall’s programming team began collecting photos, items, stories, and memories for the time capsule.
-Guests, former employees, and Congress Hall patrons have shared their special connections to Congress Hall in the hopes of preserving a piece of their lives for future generations.
+Then, in 2016, Jack Wright and Curtis Bashaw worked together on revising the original.
+Days of effort went in to publishing a second edition with more information, anecdotes, and stories that have surfaced about this singular place in the last thirteen years, all in honor of a very significant milestone: The 200th birthday of America's Oldest Seaside Resort.

-Amid the cocktail napkins and matchbooks, are heart-warming stories that stretch beyond a lifetime of memories.
-In September 2013, Megan Feeney shared the gender of her baby with her family in the Brown Room.
+Amid the cocktail napkins and matchbooks lie heart-warming stories that stretch beyond a lifetime of memories.
+In September 2013, a guest named Megan Feeney shared the gender of her baby with her family in the Brown Room.
 The kitchen staff wrote “It’s a Boy” on some of the Blue Pig Cookies sold at Tommy’s Folly.
 A few months later, her son was born premature and spent the next seven months at the hospital.
-This past June, the Feeneys took their very first family vacation with happy, healthy two and-a-half year-old boy.
+In June of 2016, the Feeneys took their very first family vacation with happy, healthy two and-a-half year-old boy.
 They chose Congress Hall for this special trip, where almost three years ago they gathered together in anticipation of the miracle they were about to welcome into the world.